agentsquidflaps/picture/docs/methods.md

 ### setMediaQuery(MediaQuery $mediaQuery)

 Sets the media query object of a source.
 Currently only supported on the `Source` class, not `Picture`

+### isSupported()

+Determines whether the image manipulator can/should manipulate images.
+If the method returns true, it's supported, otherwise false and then just the original path will be output